tojahech/website/content/build-a-hangboard/index.md

 ---
-title: "Build Your Own Covid-19 Hangboard"
+title: "Simple DIY Hangboard"
+description: "Set of instructions for building a simple DIY hangboard"
 ---

 With climbing gyms closing and a pandemic raging, a few friends asked me to build them portable hangboards to get strong while stuck at home.